Bhanunamikaze/VaktScan/README.md

 - **Service Validation**: Ensures accurate service identification before scanning

 ###  High-Performance Architecture
+- **Dual Hostname & IP Scanning**: When a hostname is provided as a target, VaktScan now intelligently scans both the hostname and its resolved IP address, ensuring comprehensive coverage.
+- **Concurrent DNS Resolution**: The target processing engine has been refactored to resolve all hostnames concurrently, dramatically reducing the initial setup time for scans involving many hostname targets.
 - **Multi-target Support**: IPs, hostnames, domains, and CIDR subnets
 - **Concurrent Processing**: Asyncio-based high-concurrency scanning (configurable up to 2000+ threads)
 - **Streaming Technology**: Memory-efficient scanning of millions of IPs using intelligent chunking (30k IPs per chunk)